MerginMaps/docs/src/layer/position_variables.md

 # Extra Position Variables

-Input provides the option to access GPS information using an extra position variables.
-Those can be used as [default values in feature forms](./settingup_forms.md).
+<MobileAppName /> provides the option to access GPS information using an extra position variables.
 Note that location permission have to be allowed and location service has to be enabled.

+Extra position variables can be used as [default values in feature forms](./settingup_forms/).

 Following variables are supported:
  - `@position_coordinate` - A point with the coordinates in WGS84.